mindsmiths/docs/docs/integrations/communication/web.md

   - `type` is used for setting the input type, different versions can be found [here](https://www.w3schools.com/tags/att_input_type.asp)
   - `value` is used for setting the default value of the input and can be additionally edited from the user's side
   - `required` is used for setting whether the input is required or not
-  - `label` is used for setting the label text, which will be shown directly above the input and serves as an description of the specific input field
+  - `label` is used for setting the label text, which will be shown directly above the input and serves as a description of the specific input field

 #### SubmitButton